 What to serve with Baked Turkey Wings

-- Serve baked turkey wings with rice, sweet honey cornbread or sweet potato cornbread, and a side of veggies like these air fryer brussels sprouts or air fryer asparagus.
+- Serve baked turkey wings with rice, sweet potato cornbread, and a side of veggies like these air fryer brussels sprouts or air fryer asparagus.

 - Make it a holiday feast with this creamy Butternut Squash Mac and Cheese, Sourdough stuffing, Orange cranberry sauce, Gluten-Free Gravy, and Garlic mashed potatoes.

-- Keep it light yet filling with a salad like this Beetroot Salad with Orange and Feta Cheese and Quinoa Vegetable Salad.
+- Keep it light yet filling with a salad like this Caesar Salad, Beetroot Salad with Orange and Feta Cheese, or Superfood Salad.